magicicada/cp/week_by_week/week_4/other_solvers_exact.md

----
-tags: cp, teaching, cp_2022
----
-# Week 4 (+?) - 20221012
-:clipboard:Admin:clipboard:
-- Hopefully all has gone well with assignment 1
-- Final poster assessment is now official!
-- Assignment 2 spec available soon - will take longer!
-- Don't forget quizzes - close at 16:30 Friday, but open all week

 # Other (more specific) kinds of solvers and encodings
 Why talk about these?
 - To give you an idea of what's out there, and different kinds of encodings.
 - To give you something to compare to
-    - e.g. in Assignment 2

 We will talk about:
 - **Integer programs** <<